Gabri40/ComputationalIntelligence/log.md

             pbar.update(1)

-        individual = [gene for part in evolved_parts for gene in part] return fitness.calls, sum(individual) == genome_length # sum for check its not used to evaluate fitness
+        individual = [gene for part in evolved_parts for gene in part] return fitness.calls, sum(individual) == genome_length # sum for check it is not used to evaluate fitness
 ```

 With the following results: